docker/docs/docker-for-windows/index.md

 > Upgrade Kubernetes
 >
-> Docker Desktop does not upgrade your cluster automatically after a new update.
-In order to upgrade your Kubernetes cluster to the latest version you will have to **Reset the Kubernetes Cluster**.
+> Docker Desktop does not upgrade your Kubernetes cluster automatically after a new update.
+To upgrade your Kubernetes cluster to the latest version, select **Reset Kubernetes Cluster**.

 ### Reset